SECURITIES AND EXCHANGE COMMISSION

 Advice to Consult with an Attorney.
 I understand and acknowledge that I am hereby being advised by the Company to consult with an attorney prior to signing this Release and I have done so (or waived my right to do so).
 My decision whether to sign this Release is my own voluntary decision made with full knowledge that the Company has advised me to consult with an attorney.

 Period to Consider the Release.
-I understand that I have at least 21 days from the date I received this Release to consider whether I wish to sign this Release.
+I understand that I have at least 21 days from the date I received this Release (or at least 21 days after the last day of my employment with FICO, if later) to consider whether I wish to sign this Release.
 If I sign this Release before the end of the 21-day period, it will be my voluntary decision to do so because I have decided that I do not need any additional time to decide whether to sign this Release.
 I understand and agree that if I sign this Release prior to my last day of employment with FICO it will not be valid and FICO will not be obligated to provide the consideration described in the Release.

 Procedure for Accepting or Rescinding the Release.
-To accept the terms of this Release, I must deliver the Release, after I have signed and dated it, to FICO by hand or by mail within the 21-day consideration period identified above.
-To rescind my acceptance, I must deliver a written, signed statement that I rescind my acceptance to FICO by hand or by mail within the 7-day rescission period.
+To accept the terms of this Release, I must deliver the Release, after I have signed and dated it, to FICO by hand or by mail within 45 days after my separation from service date.
+To rescind my acceptance, I must deliver a written, signed statement that I rescind my acceptance to FICO by hand or by mail within the 15-day rescission period.
 All deliveries must be made to FICO at the following address:

 Executive Vice President-Chief HR Officer